liferay/liferay-docs/devGuide/en/chapters/10-hooks.markdown

 ---

- ![Note](../../images/tip-pen-paper.png) **Note:** We don't recommend changing the *Terms of Use* with a hook.
+ ![Note](../../images/tip-pen-paper.png) **Note:** We don't recommend changing Liferay's *Terms of Use* with a hook.
 You can replace the *Terms of Use* with a piece of web content simply by specifying values for these two properties in `portal-ext.properties`:

     terms.of.use.journal.article.group.id=